 TYPE IN

 SHOW BOX.
 Limit to 2 digits.
-CLOSE IF NOT 18-.
-IF 18-64 SKIP TO SEX.
+CLOSE IF NOT 18-24.
+IF 18-25SKIP TO SEX.

 Do not wish to answer ~ SHOW EXACT AGE REFUSAL DISPLAY SCREEN

 EXACT AGE REFUSAL DISPLAY SCREEN

 Sorry!
 We need your exact age for you to continue.
 Please click ‘>’ to be taken back to the previous screen.
 If you select ‘Do not wish to answer’ then the survey will close.